ivanegam/PongWithMe/Project 6 Update.md

 ![Class diagram](CSCI5448_Proj6_ClassDiagram.drawio.svg)

 ### Plan for next iteration<br/>
 For the final deliverable, we plan to have the collision detection implemented and real game scores reflected in the leaderboard.
 A stretch goal would include functionality for a custom player name.
+We want to have a increasing game difficulty.
+We would like to make everything look nice as well.
+If we are able to, we would like to make the game work despite the window size.